Demographics of Iran: Mitochondrial DNA

 Mitochondrial DNA (mtDNA) represents the female lineage.
 West Eurasian mtDNA makes up over 90% of the Iranian population on average.
 (2013).

 Among them, U3b3 lineages appear to be restricted to populations of Iran and the Caucasus, while the sub-cluster U3b1a is common in the whole Near East region.

 In Iran outliers in the Y-chromosomes and Mitochondrial DNA gene pool are consisted of the north Iranian ethnicities, such as the Gilaks and Mazandarani's, whose genetic build up including chromosomal DNA are nearly identical to the major South Caucasian ethnicities, namely the Georgians, Armenians and Azerbaijani's.
 Other outliers are made by the Baloch people, representing a mere 1–2% of the total Iranian population, who have more patrilinial and mitochondrial DNA lines leaning towards northwest South Asian ethnic groups.

 Levels of genetic variation in Iranian populations are comparable to the other groups from the Caucasus, Anatolia and Europe.

+Autosomal DNA

+A large-scale genetic analyses on various ethnic groups of Iran, published in 2019, found that genetically speaking different Iranian ethnic groups, such as Persians, Kurds, Azerbaijanis, Lurs, Mazanderanis, Gilaks and Arabs, cluster tightly together, forming a single cluster known as the "CIC" (Central Iranian cluster).
+Compared with worldwide populations, Iranians (CIC) cluster in the center of the wider West Eurasian cluster, close to Europeans, Middle Easterners, and South-Central Asians.
+Iranian Arabs and Turkic-speaking Azeris genetically overlap with Iranian-speaking peoples such as Persians.
+The genetic substructure of Iranians was found to be low, compared with other "1000G" populations.
+Iranians display their highest genetic affinity with other Southwest and West Asian populations, followed by Europeans and Central Asian groups.
+Certain South Asians (specifically the Parsi minority) showed the highest affinity with Iranians, inline with their ethnic history.
+Overall, the study results suggest that the genetic makeup of the Iranian gene pool formed already about 5,000 years ago and shows high continuity since then, suggesting that they were largely unaffected by migration events from outside groups.
+On a global scale, Iranians display their highest affinity with other "West Eurasian" populations (such as Europeans or South Asians, but also Latin Americans), while Sub-Saharan Africans and East Asians showed large degrees of differentiation with Iranians.